 Sign up now!

 A harsh reality for many of us is that good photography takes practice.
 Very few us can take a 3 or 4 hour class in a studio and immediately afterwards take pictures just like the instructor.
 Worse yet, classes that last more than a few hours and expand on more than just aperture (A), shutter speed (S), manual (M) and program (P) are trying to teach you too much in too little time.
 You will walk out more confused as when you walked in.

-Unlike other programs that teach in a studio or a classroom, my classes are hands-on and you will learn in the environment you will likely be exposed to the most: the great outdoors.
-Though studio classes have plenty to offer (and I do recommend them when you are ready for them), keep in mind that in the studio is a very controlled environment.
+Unlike other programs that teach in a studio or a classroom, my classes are hands-on and you will be taking photos both indoors and outside.
+Though studio classes have plenty to offer (and I do recommend them when you are ready for them), keep in mind that in studio only learning is a very controlled environment.
 An environment that likely is not at all similar to what you will be experiencing in the real world, even indoors!
 Lighting may be very controlled (using studio umbrellas with flashes and backdrops that you likely don’t and will never own) and subject matter predetermined and limited.
-Outdoors we will learn how to address varying lighting conditions (partly cloudy day where there is full sun one minute, cloud cover the next), photographing a shaded subject while you are standing in full sunlight, impromptu subject matter (song birds, squirrels, cats, peacocks, flowers, or whatever may cross our path).
-You will be learning through hands-on practice with very little theoretical lecture and go home with practical, usable knowledge and a collection of pictures to study and reflect upon.
+Taking photos both indoors and outdoors we will learn how to address varying lighting conditions (partly cloudy day where there is full sun one minute, cloud cover the next), photographing a shaded subject while you are standing in full sunlight, impromptu subject matter (song birds, squirrels, cats, peacocks, flowers, or whatever may cross our path).
+You will be learning through hands-on practice with less than 1/2 of the class spent on theoretical lecture and go home with practical, usable knowledge and a collection of pictures to study and reflect upon.

-Sign up now and start taking better pictures the very same day!
+Sign up now and start taking better pictures the very day you attend the class!